htl-leo-prog-1/programming_fundamentals_cs/exams/2023-01-26-methods/readme.md

 ## Level 5

 Write a method `IsPalindrome`.
 It gets a word (`string`) as input parameter.
-It returns true if the word is a palindrome (reads the same backwards as forwards), otherwise false.
+It returns a `bool` value.
+True is returned if the word is a palindrome (reads the same backwards as forwards), otherwise false.
 Here is some test data that you have to use to verify your implementation:

 | Input   | Result |
 | ------- | ------ |